Ozil's resignation highlights Europe's identity debate

 "I don't believe the case of a multimillionaire living and working in England gives much insight into the success or failure of integration in Germany," he said.

-Hard-rifght AfD leader Alice Weidel turned that around and said: "The integration dream doesn't work even with football millionaires."
+Hard-right AfD leader Alice Weidel turned that around and said: "The integration dream doesn't work even with football millionaires."
 She described Ozil's "tirade" as a "typical example of failed integration".

 Cem Ozdemir, the most prominent ethnic Turkish politician and former leader of the Green Party said that Ozil's photo remains "wrong and his explanation is unconvincing".